Dragon Fruit Obsession

 Step 2

 Check to see there is sufficient pollen on the brush.
 You may need to rub harder (don't be too gentle, some people cut the anthers off altogether!).
 The more pollen you can get, the better chance your flower has of pollinating and producing a large fruit.
+If you need more pollen, collect it in a bowl first (see below).

 Step 3